rantahar/Lattice-Field-Theory/source/index.rst

    **Exercise**

-   1. Measure the magnetisation as well
+   1. Measure the magnetization as well
    2. Running the measurement between each update is really wasteful.
       Do multiple updates between measurements.
    3. Switch to the Metropolis Algorithm